Shared payment tokens

 | [Affirm](https://docs.stripe.com/payments/affirm.md) (limited) | ✓ Supported 2,3 |

-1 In collaboration with the card networks, Stripe might provision and use tokens issued through Mastercard’s Agent Pay and Visa’s Visa Intelligent Commerce programs on your behalf.
-2 An agent might not programmatically interact with the Affirm loan application UI inside the webview; the buyer must be the one navigating and confirming.
-It also might not render the Affirm checkout in a browser on the device over which the agent doesn’t have navigation control.
+1 In collaboration with the card networks, Stripe might use tokens issued through network programs such as Mastercard’s Agent Pay and Visa’s Intelligent Commerce programs on your behalf.
+Stripe submits the requested data to the card networks to provision and process those tokens for related transactions.
+2 An agent may not programmatically interact with the Affirm loan application UI inside the webview; the buyer must be the one navigating and confirming.
+It also may not render the Affirm checkout in a browser on the device over which the agent doesn’t have navigation control.
 3 If an agent markets Affirm to customers, the agent must comply with Affirm’s [marketing compliance guides](https://docs.affirm.com/developers/docs/compliance_and_guidelines) and use the Affirm [guide](https://businesshub.affirm.com/hc/en-us/articles/10653174159636-Affirm-Marketing-Compliance-Guides) that relates to the Affirm payment options you display to your customers.

 ### Handle next actions